LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 - Device was disabled or disconnected.<br/>

 ?>Differences between `OnDeviceListChange` and `OnDeviceDisconnected`: <br/><br/>
 OnDeviceDisconnected is called when the device you are using was disconnected from the plugin.
-Nothing to do with the device physical disconnection, it's just that plugin can no longer connect to it.
-In fact, if i remember correctly, OnDeviceDisconnected is only called when the plugin become disconnected from the device.
+Nothing to do with the device physical disconnection, it's just that plugin can no longer connect to it.<br/><br/>
+OnDeviceDisconnected is only called when the plugin become disconnected from the device.
 When one device is disconnected but another is available, then plugin seamlessly switches to that second device and only onDeviceChange is called.<br/><br/>
 OnDeviceListChange is called when any device changed.
 Changes include, for example, when user pulled the headphone jack from the PC.<br/><br/>
 When OnDeviceDisconnected is called, then OnDeviceListChange is also likely to be called, but it's not guaranteed, and it doesn't work the other way around.